rradczewski/ymmv/_drafts/retreating_into_competence.markdown

 ---
 layout: post
-title: "AgileCoachCamp2017 and on Retreating Into Competence"
+title: "The Agile Coach Camp 2017 and Retreating Into Competence"
 image: /assets/retreating_into_competence.jpg
 image_alt: A photo taking outside of the venue in Rückersbach, showing parts of a terrace, some green and trees and a path through that.
 ---